BlakeACollins/GTP-3/README.md

-# Mordern_UI-UX
+# Mordern UI-UX

-Building a modern ui/ux with React and CSS.
+Building a UX/UI for Hoo Bank with React and Tailwind CSS.